expressjs/expressjs.com/README.md

 ## Showcasing

 If you have an app you'd like to showcase on the site, open a pull request for it.

+## Why use Jekyll instead of an Express-based solution?

+Jekyll comes built-in with GitHub Pages.
+Since we are already using GitHub Pages to host the website, it makes sense to leverage the capabilities it provides.
+It's all about using the right tool, for the right job, under the right circumstances.